benber86/curve-blog/content/posts/gho-users/index.md

 The two periods are also of different lengths, and the supply of GHO was much larger in the second period than in the first.

 After normalizing for time and supply, and considering all outflows to DEXes, we find that overall **staking incentives reduced outflows to stablecoins by close to 25%**.
-Concomitantly, incentives also drastically reduced outflows towards liquidity pools by 83%.
+Concomitantly, incentives also reduced outflows towards liquidity pools drastically by <span>83%</span>.

 <script src="../../js/gho-users/outflow-change-merit.js"></script>